Summer storm Nikolaus is rolling towards Germany – with a temperature roller coaster

 Is summer storm Nikolaus up to mischief this weekend?

-Weather.com writes, the storm situation on Friday will be much more difficult.
+Weather.com writes that the storm situation on Friday is developing much more severely.
 In the south and partly also in the east, temperatures of up to 30 degrees are possible.
 Up to 40 liters of rain can fall in a very short time.
 It is supposed to rain more heavily because of the forest fires in Canada, because “the cloud formation processes are intensified by the resulting smoke.”
 Summer storm Nicholas has formed in the North Atlantic and is causing strong westerly winds over the British Isles.
 It will therefore be changeable and cooler, especially in northern Germany.

 #Summer #storm #Nikolaus #rolling #Germany #temperature #roller #coaster